Shyam-Chen/Little-Books/index.md

 layout: home

 title: ViteSheet
-titleTemplate: Thoughts on X versus Y with Vite
+titleTemplate: Thoughts on Vite

 hero:
   name: ViteSheet
-  text: Thoughts on X versus Y with Vite
+  text: Thoughts on Vite
   tagline: Get ready for a development environment that can finally catch up with you.
   image:
     src: https://vitejs.dev/logo-with-shadow.png